keyboard-ergonomics/keymacs/README.md

 The same problem appears for Emacs navigation keys on alternative layouts.
-So if you want to use better keyboard layout you will need adapt for the layout all your Emacs bindings and bindings in the applications that use Emacs bindings (shell for example).
+So if you want to use better keyboard layout you will need adapt for the layout all your Emacs bindings and bindings in the applications that use Emacs-like bindings (shell for example).

 ## Application oriented layout